nxt3d/ensips/ensips/dataURL.md

 # Rationale

 [ENSIP-7](/7.md) makes it possible to resolve contenthash records, allowing decentralized websites using decentralized storage such as IPFS and Swarm to be resolved using ENS names.
-Many users, however, would prefer to simply redirect their ENS name to a URI.
-It is currently possible to include a URI in the text record 'url'; however, this has traditionally been used as a profile record to link to a website of the user, for example, a blog or homepage.
-This ENSIP makes it possible to redirect the ENS name to a URI using the contenthash field, intended for resolving within the web browser.
 With the addition of the Data URL contenthash type, it is possible to resolve a decentralized website that is fully onchain, avoiding the need for pinning data, for example, using IPFS.

+An ENSIP was previously proposed by NameSys on the ENS DAO forum, [[Draft] ENSIP-17: DataURI Format in Contenthash](https://discuss.ens.domains/t/draft-ensip-17-datauri-format-in-contenthash/18048/7).
+Several methods for encoding that Data URL were discussed, including bypassing the multicodec and using the IPFS multicodec format among other methods.
+Adding a new protoCode was also discussed, and this ENSIP takes that approach to avoid overloading the top-level IPFS codec with other subtypes that aren't necessarily related to IPFS.
+Previously, a new data-url protoCode was proposed; however, it became necessary to separate the data URL contenthash and the onchain data, and this ENSIP takes the approach of using an Ethereum calldata protoCode with a special hook to resolve data URIs.

 # Security Considerations

-Data URLs and URIs are intended for use in web browsers or other user-facing clients, so their security considerations are similar to any web application.
+Data URLs are intended for use in web browsers or other user-facing clients, so their security considerations are similar to any web application.
 However, onchain Data URLs can be safer than a traditional DNS website because the content can be stored entirely onchain, preventing attackers from altering or compromising the website.

 # Copyright